 The Machu Picchu sanctuary is home to more than 250 species of orchids and many species of rare birds, animals, and reptiles, as well as some species that are on the verge of extinction.
+If you want to hike the Classic Inca Trail, we recommend you book in advance, as there are only 500 slots available every day.

-Sustainable Tourism: Inca Trail Machu is very keen and happy to promote and practice sustainable tourism by being eco-friendly and supporting local communities
+Sustainable Tourism: Inca Trail Machu is very keen and happy to promote and practice sustainable tourism by being eco-friendly and supporting local communities and also, this year we has planting more 30´000 native plant in Cusco.

 Physical Activity: 3-Moderate to difficult - Some points are high.

-Service Level: All Inclusive.
+Service Level: Friendly Travel Group & All Inclusive.

 Age Requirement: 4+.
 Please note: all participants under the age of 18 must be accompanied by an adult.